 +Skill Ranks

-Gloves, Helmets, and Focuses (Sorcerer Only) can give you extra ranks in a certain Skill or even in an entire skill category such as Core Skills or Agility Skills (Rogue Only).
-These ranks work the same way as the ones you put in your Skill Tree, usually increasing the skill's damage by 10% of its rank 1 value or decreasing it's cooldown by 5%.
+Nearly every item can give you extra ranks in a certain Skill or even in an entire skill category such as Conjuration Skills (Sorcerer Only) or Agility Skills (Rogue Only).
+These ranks work the same way as the ones you put in your Skill Tree, usually increasing the skill's damage by 10% of its rank 1 value or decreasing its Cooldown.

 Maximum Resource

 This stat gives a flat bonus to your Maximum Resource.
-It can roll on Rings and, similar to Resource Cost Reduction, it comes in three different variations depending on your class.
+It can roll on Rings and Helmets, and similar to Resource Cost Reduction, it comes in five different variations depending on your class.

 Movement Speed

-On your Boots you can get a +% Movement Speed affix.
+On your Boots and Amulet you can get a +% Movement Speed affix.
 As expected, it makes you run faster.
-We haven't found any other items that give Movement Speed, but the tooltip says that you can't get more than 25% bonus from your items.
+Your total Movement Speed can not exceed 200%.

 Implicit Stats on Pants and Boots

 On high level legendary Pants and Boots you can find some special stats that are listed separately from all the others.
-You can get on of three effects on each item:
+You can get one of three effects on each item:

 Shrine Buff Duration